 Your best bet is to hire a scooter with surfboard racks.
 It is super easy to arrange.
 Just ask your accommodation to arrange one for you.
 If you are living in Bali you may even want to try your hand at making your own DIY surfboard racks.

-We hope you enjoyed this Uluwatu surf guide, happy surfing!
+We hope you enjoyed this Uluwatu surf guide.
+Don’t forget your sunscreen, surfboard wax and good nature.
+Happy surfing!